Got Charge? Giving Kids the Power!

 No lie, they turned out to be a total pain in the butt.
-We had MANY, many, times where a kid forgot their self-selected 4 digit temporary code and had to use the over ride key.
+We had MANY, many, times when a kid forgot their self-selected 4 digit temporary code and we had to use the over-ride key.
 That was SO annoying.
 Both for us and for them.
 It was always at the end of the day, trying to catch their bus, too!
 So add rushed panic to the situation.
+No beuno.

 Greedy Battery Gobblers